La Cornue Excessive Smoke / Residue Burning

 How to Fix / Troubleshooting

 Safety first: Ensure good kitchen ventilation when smoke occurs.
-Turn off the oven if smoke is heavy or persistent.
+Turn off the oven if the smoke is heavy or persistent.

 • 1.
-Inspect cavity: When cool, remove racks and check the bottom, sides, and top of the oven for baked-on grease or spills.
+Inspect cavity: When cool, remove racks and check the bottom, sides, and top of the oven cavity for baked-on grease or spills.
 Clean with a La Cornue-approved oven cleaner.

 • 2.
-Clean under panels: If your model has a removable bottom panel, lift it to clean any spills on the hidden surface or element cover.
+Clean under panels: If your model has a removable bottom panel, lift it to clean any spills on the hidden surface or heating element cover.

 • 4.
-Cooking practices: Use trays or drip pans under fatty foods and avoid placing food directly over elements where drips can burn.
+Cooking practices: Use trays or drip pans under fatty foods and avoid placing food directly over heating elements where drips can burn.

 Advertisements